Salary Exempt: Everything You Need to Know

 Understanding salary exemption is essential to knowing what rights you're entitled to as an employee.8 min read

-Salary exemption occurs when a worker makes enough money in their salary to qualify for exemption from the Fair Labor Standards Act.
-The FLSA is concerned with various overtime regulations and employee rights.
+Salary exemption occurs when a worker makes enough money in their salary to qualify for exemption from the Fair Labor Standards Act (FLSA).
+The FLSA covers various overtime regulations and employee rights.
 The FLSA exempts certain professionals based on their job position, but salary exemption specifically regards exemption based on weekly earnings.
-Understanding salary exemption is best done by learning the differences between exempt and nonexempt workers to see who FLSA applies to.
+Understanding salary exemption is best done by learning the differences between exempt and non-exempt workers to see who FLSA applies to.

 Exempt employees are excluded from minimum wage laws.
 They also do not receive overtime pay.
 Exempt positions are paid through a salary rather than an hourly wage, so they are typically already above minimum wage.

 Contracts for exempt employees are not subject to 40-hour limits or minimums.
 Exempt employees work the required hours for completion of their tasks.
 As a result, they must have a guaranteed minimum pay that can only be reduced in a few situations.
 Exempt positions require independent judgment in situations and generally call for work without supervision, such as executive, supervisory, professional, or outside sales.
 These positions also often relate to the company's management.
 If an employee makes more than $23,600 a year, they qualify for a salaried position.